Showbiz Reporter Quits the Razz for Edinburgh Public Relations Career

 She spent a number of years in her family’s hairdressing and beauty business, before following a career in the media.
 After graduating she worked with a press agency and a small PR firm before joining the Daily Record.

 Laura said: “I’m delighted to be returning to PR.
-My previous experience was more like dipping a toe in the waters – at Holyrood Partnership there is no alternative but to dive right in.
+My previous experience was more like dipping a toe in the waters – at Holyrood PR there is no alternative but to dive right in.

 “It is a full-throttle place to work and I’ve already learned more in a short space of time than I have in any previous job and there is a lot more feedback.”

-As account executive Laura is based at Holyrood Partnership’s offices in Bonnington, Edinburgh and works across clients including style bar, restaurant and hotel Rick’s, corporate couture expert NKD Clothing, and Vittoria’s family Italian restaurant.
+As account executive Laura is based at Holyrood PR’s offices in Bonnington, Edinburgh and works across clients including style bar, restaurant and hotel Rick’s, corporate couture expert NKD Clothing, and Vittoria’s family Italian restaurant.

 Experts in Digital PR